Apollo 11 astronaut Michael Collins dead at age 90, family says

 Share:

-WASHINGTON -- U.S. astronaut Michael Collins, who flew the Apollo 11 command module while his crewmates became the first people to land on the Moon on July 20, 1969, died on Wednesday after battling cancer, his family said.
+WASHINGTON -- American astronaut Michael Collins, who piloted the Apollo 11 command module while his crewmates became the first people to walk on the Moon, died on Wednesday after battling cancer, his family said.

+Sometimes called "the loneliest man in history" because of his long solo flight while his colleagues loped across the lunar surface, Collins never earned the same global name recognition as Neil Armstrong and Buzz Aldrin.

+But he was hailed as a lifelong advocate of space exploration: erudite and witty yet also self-effacing, maintaining in a 2009 interview with NASA that his historic accomplishments were "90 per cent blind luck" and that astronauts should not be celebrated as heroes.

 "Mike always faced the challenges of life with grace and humility, and faced this, his final challenge, in the same way," Collins' family posted on his official Twitter account.

+Crewmate Aldrin led the tributes, writing on Twitter: "Dear Mike, Wherever you have been or will be, you will always have the Fire to Carry us deftly to new heights and to the future.
+We will miss you.
+May you Rest In Peace."

+U.S. President Joe Biden said that while Collins "may not have received equal glory," he was "an equal partner, reminding our nation about the importance of collaboration in service of great goals."

-Born in Rome in 1930 to a U.S. army officer serving as military attache there, Collins went on to become a fighter pilot with the air force and retired with the rank of Major General.
+Born in Rome in 1930 to a U.S. army officer serving as military attache there, Collins went on to become a fighter pilot and test pilot with the air force.

+He applied to NASA after being inspired by John Glenn, the first American to orbit the Earth, and was selected to be an astronaut in 1963.

+Collins' first spaceflight was on the Gemini 10 mission, where he made a then record-breaking two spacewalks.

-He is best known for being a member of the Apollo 11 mission when his crewmates Neil Armstrong and Buzz Aldrin became the first people to set foot on the Moon.
+But he is best known for being a member of the Apollo 11 mission when, on July 20, 1969, his crewmates Neil Armstrong and Buzz Aldrin took their giant leaps for mankind.

+Remarking on Collins' role, a NASA press officer would later tell reporters: "Not since Adam has any human known such solitude."

+Ultimately, Apollo 11 was a success and after the crew splashed down in the Pacific, they embarked on a worldwide tour, at the end of which they were all awarded the U.S. Presidential Medal of Freedom.

-Collins would go on to say the experience forever changed his perspective, impressing upon him the fragility of our home planet.
+Collins would go on to say the Moon mission forever changed his perspective, impressing upon him the fragility of our home planet and the need to protect it.

-"When we rolled out and looked at (the Moon), oh, it was an awesome sphere," he said at a 2019 event at George Washington University commemorating the 50th anniversary.
+"When we rolled out and looked at (the Moon), oh, it was an awesome sphere," he said at a 2019 event at George Washington University.

 But "as magnificent as that was, as impressive, and as much as I will remember that, that was nothing, nothing compared to this other window out there," he continued.